awj/awj.github.io/_dnd/a-mystery-in-ardea-dm.md

 Surprisingly well stocked for the size of the town.
 She apparently loves her incense, a compelling mix of bergamot and leather.

-Lysandre gives the party a breakdown of the local legend of the Death's Shade, and claims she's been researching a way to try to put it back to rest.
+Lysandre gives the party a breakdown of the local legend of the Wailing Reaper, and claims she's been researching a way to try to put it back to rest.

 Perception or Investigation (15): tucked away in a corner, you find a pack that seems to belong to the naval investigator.
-Lysandre hastily claims she found it during her research into the Death's Shade.
-She thinks the investigator may have angered the Shade, and suspects she might be able to use some of his items to help put it to rest.
+Lysandre hastily claims she found it during her research into the Wailing Reaper.
+She thinks the investigator may have angered the Reaper, and suspects she might be able to use some of his items to help put it to rest.

 Perception or Investigation (20): peeking out from a high shelf, or maybe within any hidden areas they rummage through, they find a cloak with a Caledonian Naval insignia.
 The cloak is clearly too small to fit the deceased officer.